contextgeneric/cgp-patterns/content/error-handling.md

 cgp_type!( Error: Debug );
 ```

-The trait `HasErrorType` is quite special, in the sense that it serves as a standard
-type API for _all_ CGP components that make use of some form of abstract errors.
-Because of this, it has a pretty minimal definition, having an associated type
-`Error` with a default `Debug` constraint.
-We chose to require the `Debug` constraint
-for abstract errors, because many Rust APIs such as `Result::unwrap` already
-expect error types to implement `Debug`.
+The `HasErrorType` trait is particularly significant because it serves as a standard type API for _all_ CGP components that involve abstract errors.
+Its definition is intentionally minimal, consisting of a single associated type, `Error`, constrained by `Debug` by default.
+This `Debug` constraint was chosen because many Rust APIs, such as `Result::unwrap`, rely on error types implementing `Debug`.

-The use for `HasErrorType` is so common, that it is included as part of the `cgp` crate,
-and is included in the prelude.
-So moving forward, we will import the `HasErrorType` trait
+Given its ubiquity, the `HasErrorType` trait is included as part of the `cgp` crate and is available in the prelude.
+Therefore, we will use the version provided by `cgp` rather than redefining it locally in subsequent examples.
-from `cgp`, instead of defining it locally.

-Continuing from the example in the previous chapter, we can update authentication components
-to use the abstract error type provided by `HasErrorType`:
+Building on the example from the previous chapter, we can update authentication components to leverage the abstract error type defined by `HasErrorType`:

 ```rust
 # extern crate cgp;